• About Us

 SPRINGFIELD – In a last-minute bid to keep the Chicago Bears in Illinois, lawmakers are calling an audible.

-Two sources close to negotiations confirmed that legislation is being crafted that would enable local governments to set up their own stadium authorities — a mechanism that would allow the Bears to escape paying property taxes altogether.
-The exact details, however, haven’t been made public.
+Two sources close to negotiations confirmed that legislation is being crafted that would enable certain local governments to set up their own stadium authorities — a mechanism that would allow the Bears to escape paying property taxes altogether.

 Top lawmakers had to pivot after a megaprojects bill that would have allowed the team to negotiate and lock in a lower property tax payment with local governments for up to 40 years collapsed in the waning hours of the spring legislative session.

-Sen. Bill Cunningham, D-Chicago, the lead Senate negotiator of the megaprojects bill, told reporters Saturday evening that the bill did not have enough support to pass the chamber.
-That was mainly due to discomfort with the large tax breaks the PILOT would allow as well as the desire from Chicago members to “put the city on an equal plane” to “compete” for a stadium project.
+Cunningham told reporters Saturday evening that the bill did not have enough support to pass the chamber.
+That was mainly due to discomfort with the large tax breaks the PILOT would allow as well as the desire from Chicago members to give the city a chance to retain the team.

-This competition would apparently be spurred by authorizing municipalities to form their own stadium authorities, meaning Chicago could put together a proposal that would offer the Bears the same level of real estate tax certainty they would receive at the 326-acre site they own in Arlington Heights.
+In theory, this new bill would allow Chicago to put together a proposal that would offer the Bears the same level of real estate tax certainty they would receive at the 326-acre site they own in Arlington Heights.

 The Bears have said they are only focused on a privately-owned stadium in Arlington Heights or a publicly owned stadium site near Wolf Lake in Hammond, Indiana.
 But Cunningham told reporters that “the Bears have met repeatedly with the City of Chicago over the last several months to talk about” potentially staying in the city.